nirdothan/user-guide/docs/network/interfaces_and_networks.md

 > **Note:** For secondary interfaces, when a MAC address is specified for a
 > virtual machine interface, it is passed to the underlying CNI plugin which is,
-> in turn, expected to configure the backend to allow for this particular MAC.
+> in turn, expected to configure the network provider to allow for this particular MAC.
 > Not every plugin has native support for custom MAC addresses.

 > **Note:** For some CNI plugins without native support for custom MAC